glowkeeper/IntroToBuilding3DGamesInUnity/docs/creatingTheGame.md

 You've made substantial changes, so save the project.

 The finished game may not win any design awards; furthermore, the "Game Manager" script is responsible for too much - in a real game, you would want to consider seperating game logic from UI, perhaps using an _Observer Pattern_ (which you can read about in the document on [scripting](./supplimentary/scripting.md)).
-However, it serves as a good introduction to building games in Unity, and it's a fine basis upon which to build.
-So, now you know how, go fulfill your creative urge and start building games!
+However, the game above serves as a good introduction to building games in Unity, and it's a fine basis upon which to build.
+So, now you know how, go fulfill your creative urge and start building more games!

 ## External Links